-The Manager, on behalf of the Fund, has entered into an Administration Agreement (as defined below) with RBC Investor Services Trust (the "Administrator") to obtain certain administrative services for the Fund.
+The Manager, on behalf of the Funds, has entered into an Administration Agreement (as defined below) with RBC Investor Services Trust (the "Administrator") to obtain certain administrative services for the Funds.
 The principal office of the Administrator is located in Toronto, Ontario.

-The Administrator is responsible for providing administrative services to the Fund, including maintaining the accounting records of the Fund, fund valuation, net asset value calculation and financial reporting services.
-The fees for administrative services provided by the Administrator are paid by the Fund.
+The Administrator is responsible for providing administrative services to the Funds, including maintaining the accounting records of the Funds, fund valuation, net asset value calculation and financial reporting services.
+The fees for administrative services provided by the Administrator are paid by each Fund.